FilipDem/Domoticz-BMW-plugin/README.md

 * you can use the remote services in combination with a script that looks to the Google Calendar...
 In this way it is possible to plan the start of the airco/heating.
 * you can create a small script that activate other devices one the car is detected coming "home".
 I personally use this to switch already on several devices so that my house is "ready" once arriving by car.

+## Privacy
+For the management of the "Home" function, the geolocation of the car is used.
+This means that the location coordinates of the car is known by the plugin.
+However for privacy reason, these coordinates are NOT stored in any matter in the plugin.
+Only the last coordinate is kept in volatile memory and systematically overwritten.
+This coordinates are also lost once Domoticz or the plugin is stopped, reset, removed, ...

 Success!

 **Don't forget a small gift by using the donation button...**